Mannargudi: Geography and climate

 Mannargudi is located at 10.67°N 79.43°E. It has an average elevation of 6 m.
-Mannargudi is situated on the banks of Pamaniyar River, a tributary of the Vettar and is covered with fertile soil conducive for rice cultivation.
+Mannargudi is situated on the banks of Pamaniyar River, a branch of the Vettar (distributary of Kaveri) and is covered with fertile soil conducive for rice cultivation.
 The topography is completely flat and the town is a part of the fertile Cauvery Delta.
 Mannargudi is situated at a distance of 300 km from the state capital Chennai and 28 km from Tiruvarur, the district headquarters.
 The nearest airport is at Tiruchirappalli, 90 km away from the town.
 The nearest seaport is at Nagappattinam, located 52 km from Mannargudi.

 Like in the rest of the state, the period from November to February in Mannargudi has a climate full of warm days and cool nights.
 The onset of summer is from March to the end of June.
 The average temperature range from 37 °C in January to 22.5 °C in May and June.
 Summer rains are sparse and the first monsoon, the South-West monsoon, usually sets in June and continues until September.
 North-East monsoon usually sets in October and continues until January.
 The rainfall during North-East monsoon is relatively higher and is beneficial to the district at large because of the heavy rainfall and the Western ghats feeding the river Cauvery.
 The average rainfall is 37 in, most of which is contributed by the North-East monsoon.
 The most common trees planted in the town are jack fruit, coconut, tamarind and palmirah.